 See the sections at the end of this knowledge page for fencing specific criteria and standards for decision-making analysis and design guidance.
 Understanding Corrosion Science and Environmental Severity impacts as it affects fencing design and materials selection will help the designer make decisions that are life cycle cost effective and more durable.

 Lessons Learned And Input From The Field

-Materials and systems used in fencing have to adhere to certain minimum industry exposure testing standards, such as moisture, UV, and salt spray testing (ASTM G152-ASTM G155)
+Materials and systems used in fencing must adhere to certain minimum industry exposure testing standards, such as moisture, uV, and salt spray testing (ASTM G152-ASTM G155)